Get support from A&P

 Although the legal basis of the Eu Regulation is not valid anymore in the UK, it still holds its validity thanks to the PSSC (Protocol on Social Security Regulation), which entered into force with the conclusion of the EU-UK TCA.

-On the contrary, workers coming from Iceland, Liechtenstein or Norway should make sure to be covered by the EEA-EFTA Separation Agreement to make sure they only need to pay social contribution in 1 Country.
+On the contrary, workers coming from Iceland, Liechtenstein or Norway must ensure that the EEA-EFTA Separation Agreement covers them so they only need to pay social contributions in one country.

-Should the worker not be covered by any social security agreement, National Insurance must be paid.
+If the worker is not covered by any social security agreement, they must pay National Insurance.

-However, the worker can avoid paying National Insurance for the first 52 week of working in UK if the following requirements are met:
+However, the worker can avoid paying National Insurance for the first 52 week of working in UK if he meets the following requirements:

 • The worker usually works abroad and is employed by a non-UK employer,

-• The worker is only temporarily employed in the UK,
+• The employer temporarily employs the worker in the UK,

-• The worker is evaluated by the HMRC as not ordinarily resident or employed in the UK.
+• HMRC evaluates the worker as not ordinarily resident or employed in the UK.

 Get a Free Quote